 Contact Our Fort Lauderdale Domestic Violence Attorney Today

-When things get ugly between spouses, significant others, or even family members who are living together, what began as a verbal altercation can sometimes become physical.
+When things get ugly between spouses, significant others, or even family members living together, verbal altercations can sometimes become physical.
 When this happens, and police are called, the result is almost always someone getting arrested and taken to jail for domestic violence-related criminal charges.

-At the Law Offices of Jeffrey S. Grossman, LLC, our Fort Lauderdale domestic violence lawyer can make sure that your side of the story is heard loud and clear.
+At the Law Offices of Jeffrey S. Grossman, LLC, our Fort Lauderdale domestic violence lawyer can ensure your story is heard loud and clear.
 Our Fort Lauderdale criminal defense lawyers can help defend you against criminal charges, matters related to protective orders, and injunctions related to domestic violence.

 “They are the professionals who know what to do to get a positive outcome for your case.”- Everard L.